 Dominant vegetation consists of pinyon-pine, juniper, sagebrush, cheatgrass, Indian ricegrass, pine bluegrass, Sandberg bluegrass, Thurber needlegrass, and bottlebrush squirreltail.

 The appropriate management level for this HMA is between 119 to 179 horses.
 Most coat colors can be found among the Pine Nut horses.
 The horses generally stand 13 to 14 hands tall (52 to 56 inches measured from the ground to the top of their withers).
-It is generally accepted that these horses originated from escaped ranch stock and a Shetland pony stud horse which accounts for their generally small size and stubborn nature.
+It is generally accepted that these horses originated from escaped ranch stock.

 Viewing Wild Horses